bids-standard/bids-validator/docs/user_guide/issues.md

 Every issue has a code indicating the issue type, a location indicating the file where the issue was detected, and a severity field that can either be "warning" or "error".
+If some issues are configured to be ignored, in JSON output mode they would still be listed and have severity "ignore".

 | `code`                    | `location`                       | `severity` |
 | ------------------------- | -------------------------------- | ---------- |